alfulinku/univ3-parser-test/README.md

 TotalY (ETH) available in 10 ticks: 1424.0468558763946
 ```

+It will also display how much balance there is in the pool
 You can then compare the results with what is in the pool: https://etherscan.io/address/0x840DEEef2f115Cf50DA625F7368C24af6fE74410

+# get_dx

+The get dx function is also called to see the result it output for a very big amount of y (100_000 units in the code)